mouse33333/learngit/readme.txt

-I’m learning Git.
+I was learning Git.
-I’m learning Git, too.
+I was learning Git, too.
 hahahahaha.